 Ghawazee: Egypt’s infamous public dancers, believed by many to be the descendants of gypsies, have been attracting audiences for centuries with their clanking finger cymbals and vibrating hip movements.
 The Ghawazee were the precursor to the modern-day belly dancer.

-Guedra: A primitive ritual trance dance performed by the Blue People of Morocco, the Guedra features strange hand gestures believed to be the remnants of an ancient sign language.
+Guedra: A ritual trance dance performed by the Blue People of Morocco, the Guedra features strange hand gestures believed to be the remnants of an ancient sign language.

 Khaleeji: Sometimes called “the dance of the hair,” this rarely seen social dance from the Persian Gulf States demonstrates how the long flowing robe worn by the women has become an integral part of the dance.